All Products

 Why is my Pod stuck in the Running state but not ready?
 (Snipaste_2025-11-05_13-57-58)

-• Check probe configuration: Go to the Edit page for the target Workload.
-Confirm that the health check path (such as /healthz) and port match the application's actual settings.
-If the application starts slowly, increase the Unhealthy Threshold to prevent premature failure.
+The startup probe or readiness probe is most likely failing.
+Check the probe configuration on the Edit page for the target Workload: confirm that the health check path (such as /healthz) and port match your application's actual settings.
+If your application starts slowly, increase the Unhealthy Threshold to prevent premature failures.

 References